 7. Government Trail, Aspen

 This trail is near Aspen and is the most famous track there.
-It’s a single track made of dirt and gravel with a trail head elevation of 8,400 feet.
+It’s a single track made of dirt and gravel with a trail head elevation of 8,400 feet, so temperatures are cooler.

-You would enjoy the 19.7 mile long trail even better during summer and fall season.
-It can take you roughly 2– 4 hours to finish the trail.
-Being a moderate track, you can even take your pet dog there.
-Hiking and running is a breeze at Government Trail.
+You will enjoy the 19.7 mile long trail even better during summer and fall season.
+It can take you roughly 2 to 4 hours to finish the trail.
+Being a moderate track, you can even take your dog here.
+Hiking and running is common too on the Government Trail.

-Come with enough water to keep hydrating your system and nutritious food to keep your energy levels up the whole time.
-Have fun!
+Whichever trail you decide to explore, have fun!
+Always make sure that your mountain bike is in proper condition, to avoid mishaps midway.
+Wear a good helmet to protect your head and come with enough water to keep hydrating your system and nutritious food to keep your energy levels up the whole time.